 Consult an Attorney: An attorney specializing in traffic violations can advise you on the best course of action based on the specifics of your case.

-Consider Traffic School: Some states, including Oregon, offer traffic school programs that can help you reduce points on your license and potentially lessen the price increase on car insurance.
+Consider Traffic School: Some states, including Oregon, offer traffic school programs to help drivers reduce points on their licenses.
+Additionally, these programs can potentially lower the increase in car insurance rates.

-How Long Does a Speeding Ticket Stay on My Record and Impact My Oregon Car Insurance?
+How Long Does a Ticket Stay on My Record and Impact My Oregon Car Insurance?

 The good news is that speeding tickets don’t stay on your driving record forever in Oregon.
 According to the Oregon Department of Transportation’s 2022 Guide to Oregon Driving Records & Standard Conviction Abbreviation Manual, a speeding ticket will remain on your certified court print driving record for five years.
 This means insurance companies will have access to this information when running a car insurance quote during that period.